emforrest/ECM2434_Group_Software_Engineering_Project/README.md

 ### Handling the database connection

 As part of the project, we are using a MySQL database hosted on Oracle Cloud.
 This allows us to synchronise our project database across all 6 developers.
-The application already has the connection details, however for reference, they are as follows:
+The application already has the connection details embedded, however for reference, they are as follows:

 ```text
 Host: 129.153.205.30